linostar/zombireBot/README.md

 **Chests and Equipment:**

-Each new player starts with a wooden sword and a wooden armor, both possessing a power of 0, and both upgradable.
+Every new player starts with a wooden sword and a wooden armor, both possessing a power of 0, and both upgradable.

 Upon taking an action (attack, ambush or heal), there is a chance that the player will find a chest, which they can open or drop.
 The chest may contain one of the seven ores: `Copper`, `Steel`, `Titanium`, `Quartz`, `Sapphire`, `Diamond` and `Bomb`.
 The ores collected are stored in the player's forge, which has a maximum capacity of 3.
 Except for `Bomb`, which causes up to 5 HP damage to the player, the other ores can be used to upgrade one's sword or armor, using the `!upgrade` command, as follows: